-As at the date hereof, from a NI 43-101 reporting perspective, the La India Project hosts an updated (2019) Mineral Resource of 9.85 Mt at 3.6 g/t gold for 1.14 Moz gold in the Indicated category (inclusive of a Mineral Reserve of 6.9 Mt at 3.0 g/t gold for 675 thousand ounces ("Koz") gold and 5.3 g/t silver for 1.185 Moz silver), and 8.48 Mt at 4.3 g/t gold for 1.179 Moz gold in the Inferred category.
-Key components of the Technical Report completed on the La India Open Pit to Pre-Feasibility Study level will be carried forward.
+As at the date hereof, from a NI 43-101 reporting perspective, the La India Project hosts an updated (2019) Mineral Resource of 9.85 Mt at 3.6 g/t gold for 1.14 Moz gold in the Indicated category, and 8.48 Mt at 4.3 g/t gold for 1.179 Moz gold in the Inferred category.
+Key components of the 2017 Technical Report completed on the La India Open Pit to Pre-Feasibility Study level will be carried forward.

 The environmental permit is considered to be the "master permit" in Nicaragua, and once granted, all permits for construction, electricity, water use, explosives etc. are expected to follow.
-As of the date of this document the design had been completed for the water and wastewater treatment systems for the processing plant, offices and accommodation blocks; development of final engineering designs for the tailings storage facility and the majority of the surface water management system for the mine is in progress.
-The Company had made offers to buy the surface rights from all landowners within the proposed area for mine site infrastructure, of which 97% had been accepted.
-In April 2021 the Company formally notified MARENA that it has started construction.
+As of the date of this document the design has been completed for the water and wastewater treatment systems for the processing plant, offices and accommodation blocks; development of final engineering designs for the tailings storage facility and the majority of the surface water management system for the mine is in progress.
+The Company has made offers to buy the surface rights from all landowners within the proposed area for mine site infrastructure, of which 98% have been accepted.
+During 2021 the Company informed MARENA that it had commenced construction and fulfilled the conditions of an environmental permit granted for the development, construction, and operation of an open pit mine, a 2,800 tpd or 1.0 Mt per annum CIP processing plant and associated infrastructure at the La India Project, Nicaragua.

 The Company had also prioritised the advancement of the permitting process for two satellite feeder pits at La India, including the Satellite Pit ESIAs and on April 29 and May 6, 2020 announced the award by MARENA of the Mestiza and America Environmental Permits respectively.
+See "Company Overview and Discussion of Operations - Discussion of Operations".

-Subject to availability of funding, the Company has the option to continue with additional exploration drill programmes with two principal objectives:
+Subject to availability of funding, the Company has the option to resume additional exploration drill programmes with two principal objectives:

-- A Mineral Resource expansion drilling programme of approximately 20,000 metres and focusing on the Mestiza, America and La India vein sets.
-The target of this drilling is to expand and upgrade the Mineral Resource on these three vein sets.
-The cost of this programme, including incremental Company operating costs would amount to approximately U.S.\$5 million.
-In the first instance the Company completed in the three months ended June 30, 2021 an initial diamond drill programme totalling circa 3,340 metres of infill drilling at La India and commenced a circa 5,000 metre diamond resource expansion and exploration drill programme at Cacao and which is on-going as at the date of this document. - An in-fill and exploration drilling programme of approximately 20,000 meters to be conducted on two to three potential feeder pits (e.g. Mestiza and America) with the intention of adding feeder pits into a mine plan early on in the mine life.
-A 8,500m infill drilling programme started in Mestiza open pit started in June 2021 as of the date of this document 4,134 metres had been completed.
-The cost of this programme, including incremental Company operating costs would amount to approximately U.S. \$5 million.
+A Mineral Resource expansion drilling programme of approximately 30,000 metres and focusing on the Mestiza, America and La India vein sets and Cacao.
+The target of this drilling is to expand and upgrade the Mineral Resource on these four vein sets.
+The cost of this programme, including incremental Company operating costs would amount to approximately US\$7 million.
+The Company completed 15 diamond core drill holes for 3,504m of resource expansion drilling at Cacao during 2021.

-The cost of the technical studies required by MARENA is estimated to be in the order of U.S.\$4 million, plus a further circa U.S.\$1 million for land purchase.

-The Company was able to shorten the anticipated delivery time for a processing plant through its agreement with First Majestic in March 2021 to purchase a SAG Mill with a throughput capacity of 2,300 tonnes per day, thereby setting the trajectory for detailed plant design and an accelerated path to production.
+An in-fill drilling programme of approximately 20,000 meters to be conducted on two to three potential feeder pits (e.g. America, Cacao and Central Breccia) with the intention of adding feeder pits into a mine plan early on in the mine life.
+The cost of this programme, including incremental Company operating costs would amount to approximately US\$5 million.

 There have been no actual or anticipated changes which would adversely affect the financial condition or performance of the Company, nor industry or economic factors that would adversely affect the Company's performance.
+Indeed, the Company believes that current gold prices are likely to make it easier to finance the construction of the Project.

-Capitalised expenditure by the Company up to end-June 2021 on the La India Project amounted to circa £32 million on a cumulative basis.
+Capitalised expenditure by the Company up to end-March 2022 on the La India Project amounted to circa £37 million on a cumulative basis.

-Achievement of plans and milestones in 2021
+Achievement of plans and milestones in 2022

-The principal plans of the Company in the three and six months ended June 30, 2021 have been:
+The principal activities of the Company in the six months ended June 30, 2022 have been: